 Japan Rail Pass exchange office

-However the window opens only between 7:45 and 18:30.
-If you arrive at Haneda in early morning or late night, you cannot exchange JR Pass.
-Shinagawa station is the closest location to Haneda airport.
+If you arrive at Haneda in early morning or late night, you may not be able to exchange JR Pass.
+Shinagawa station or Tokyo station is the substitute choice.
 Please check the list of the exchange place and operation hours at Japan Rail Pass official site.

 Japan Rail Pass covers Tokyo Monorail only.
-You cannot take Keihin Kyuko Railway and Airport Limousine bus.
+You cannot take Keihin Kyuko Railway, Airport Limousine bus and any other bus services.

 Tokyo Monorail (東京モノレール)